 Our air quality index is calculated based on averages of all pollutant concentrations measured in a full hour, a full 8 hours, or a full day.
 To calculate an hourly air quality index, we average at least 90 measured data points of pollution concentration from a full hour (e.g. between 09:00 AM and 10:00 AM).
 At least 18 hourly averages are used to form a daily average.

 There are still some limitations: As there is a current lack of scientific and medical data on the effects different levels of concentration have on human health over different amounts of time, differences between 1-hour, 8-hour, and 24-hour evaluation standards do not exist for all pollutants.
 We are working with scientists and legislators globally towards completing the evaluation standards for all pollutants and timeframes following scientific rigour and good practice.
 Currently, only pollution thresholds for particulate matter (PM10 and PM2.5) concentrations differ between the 1-hour and the 24-hour time scale.
-Based on the scientific status quo, threshold limits are the same for ozone, nitrogen dioxide, sulfur dioxide, ammonia, and volatile organic compounds, regardless of whether they are evaluated on a 1-hour or 24-hour time frame.
+Based on the scientific status quo, threshold limits are the same for ozone, nitrogen dioxide, sulphur dioxide, ammonia, and volatile organic compounds, regardless of whether they are evaluated on a 1-hour or 24-hour time frame.

 Transparency: Make the air quality rating understandable